VILLASframework/documentation/docs/node/hooks/jitter_calc.md

 # Calculate Jitter

+The `jitter_calc` hook calculates the jitter based on inter-sampling time as used in [Wireshark](https://wiki.wireshark.org/RTP_statistics) according to RFC3550.
-The `jitter_calc` hook is designed to calculate the jitter, mean, and variance between GPS and NTP timestamps.
+The original purpose was to calculate the jitter between the timestamp of a GTNET GPS timestamp and the VILLASNode NTP timestamp.

 ## Implementation